FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication on connect with obs
 ✅ User Authentication with server.js file with port 8000 to authedicate the users

 Added:
+✅ (20/4) Added logs for server.js
-✅ (20/4) Fixed nodejs server authentication minor bug
+✅ (20/4) Fixed server.js authentication minor bug
 ✅ (20/4) Added Database Features: You can put limit to your users to use only Trovo, Twitch or YouTube or all of them from database
 ✅ (20/4) Fixed minor bugs on login page
 ✅ (20/4) Fixed: RTMP Server and Key are in a <input> box protected